ALMANAC

 About Lunar Occultations: The moon can, for a time, block an observer's view of a star or a planet.
 Only occultations of bright stars and bright planets are listed on this page; and only if the event is visible for an observer at the JMLC - the Journey Museum and Learning Center.
 The timing of an occultation is highly dependent on the observer's location, and is very sensitive to any inaccuracies in the computation of the coordinates of the moon and the star or planet involved.
 Therefore, accurate times for actual observations are of great interest.
 An extensive listing of lunar occultations is available here.

-About Chinese New Year (Lunar New Year): This is determined by the date and time in China (UTC+8 hours) and is assigned to the date when a new moon first occurs on or after January 21.
+About Chinese New Year (Lunar New Year): This is determined by the date and time in China (UTC+8 hours) and is usually assigned to the date when a new moon first occurs on or after January 21.
 The last possible date for this is February 20.
-Once this date is calculated according to Chinese time, the same date is used also in the United States and the rest of the world (although, as an example, 6 PM in the evening on January 21 in San Francisco corresponds to 10 AM on the 22nd in China; moreover, it seems that celebrations outside of China may indeed start according to the time in China rather than local date-time).
+Once this date is calculated according to Chinese time, the same date is used also in the United States and the rest of the world (although, as an example, 6 PM in the evening on January 21 in San Francisco corresponds to 10 AM on the 22nd in China; however, it seems that celebrations outside of China may indeed start coincident with the time in China rather than local date-time).
 No correction for the equation of time is made when computing the date of the new year, i.e. the calculations are referenced to UTC+8 hours, not local solar time on a selected meridian.
 The actual time of day for the new moon is irrelevant unless it is so close to midnight as to introduce an ambiguity as to the date.
-For a listing of the dates from 2015 through 2050, click here.
+For a listing of the dates from 1930 through 2060, click here.

 About daily polynomials for lunar coordinates: The Astronomical Almanac lists the apparent right ascension, apparent declination, and true distance (light time not factored in) of the moon at zero hours Terrestrial Time for each day of the year.